jgawor/ci.ant/docs/ossrh.md

 ```

 Once the last step is successful, the artifacts are uploaded to OSSRH.
 Next, do the following steps:
- 1. Login into the [Sonatype Nexux Professional web interface][ossrh-web]
+ 1. Login into the [Sonatype Nexux Professional web interface][ossrh-web] using the OSSRH id and password.
  2. Click on `Staging Repositories` and in the search text-box enter `wasdev`.
 One or more repositories should show up.
  3. Select the right repository and press on the `Close` button.
 Once the repository is closed (it might take a while), the `Summary` tab for the repository should contain an URL for the Maven repository that contains the published release artifacts.
 Use that URL to test the release artifacts.